Maanyajha-12/SWARMOS/README.md

 Frontend starts at `http://localhost:3000`.

 > **Note:** The frontend has a built-in **demo mode** — if the backend is unreachable (e.g., on Vercel), all tabs automatically fall back to realistic demo data.
-No backend required to explore the UI.
+No backend required to explore the UI.We can connect the backend to platforms like render in future.

 ---